 top of page

-Her doctoral research investigates theories of ‘world’ and considers the interaction of autofiction and cosmopolitics in contemporary transnational novels.
-She also writes on the intersection of world literary and waste theory.
+Her first monograph investigates theories of ‘world’ and considers the interaction of autofiction and cosmopolitics in contemporary transnational novels, and her current project explores the relationships between American and World Literature via the literary Western.

 She has designed and led creative writing and storytelling workshops for students in Australia, Hong Kong and the United Kingdom and was previously the Program Manager of the Shanghai International Literary Festival.